- External hard drive not showing up in Windows 10 File Explorer.

 Sometimes you may encounter these issues and wonder how to fix the external hard drive not showing up in Windows 10 problem.
 As you know, the software can be fixed simply by installing the chrome VPN extension and downloading the correct file.
 A little tip: while choosing Windows VPN, keep these essential features in mind to make the right choice: DNS Leak, no-log policy, user-friendliness, and device compatibility.
+You can protect your browsing with a reliable vpn extension which could lead to some of your sensitive information being secured.
 With that being said, things are a bit more complicated with hardware.

 The causes for this problem may be: improper or bad hardware connection, the disk is raw or has no drive letter, outdated or corrupt driver, incompatible file system, the external hard drive is unallocated, errors in the disk, physical damage, etc.

 Therefore, based on the possible causes, you can try the solutions below to solve this issue.
 If you’re struggling to set up IT systems for yourself or your company, talk to the experts at Your IT today.
 An amazing remote IT service that can keep your systems up to date and running perfectly.

 You can check if the external hard drive is properly connected, try to plug the USB cable into another USB port, or plug it in another PC to see if it can be recognized.
 If it is still not showing up in your system, then try other fixes below.

 Fix 2.
 Assign a Drive Letter for the Drive

 If the external hard drive letter is missing or is conflicted with another drive, then it will not show on your PC.
 You can check if the drive is assigned a drive letter in Windows Disk Management and assign or change a drive letter for it.

 - Press Windows + X and select Disk Management.